ainanabilahh/ainanabilahh/README.md

 - Other Tools: VS Code, Postman
 - Fundamental knowledge I learned in university: Java, C++, Netcentric Computing, Security, Digital Forensic, Network, Wireless Networking

-Add on: I have a strong passion for technology and a keen interest in criminal investigations, which is why I would love to venture into the digital forensics area."
+- Add on: I would love to venture into the digital forensics area

 ## ⚡ Stats